Frequently Asked Questions

 Data security Research data is not stored directly in Coscine but can be integrated via various data sources (resource types).Depending on the resource type (e.g. RDS, Gitlab), security policies apply to data.
 Metadata stored in Coscine is stored locally according to BSI standards, protected from unauthorized access and backed up.
 The Research Data Storage (RDS-Web and RDS-S3) is operated by a consortium of universities (RWTH Aachen University, University of Cologne, University of Duisburg-Essen, Ruhr University Bochum and Technical University Dortmund) and is therefore subject to strict data protection guidelines.
 The RDS is based on modern object store technology and is protected against loss by site-redundant storage.
 Data is stored redundantly at at least 3 locations in NRW, so that a total failure of a data center can be compensated.
 Data security is ensured at the local sites via erasure coding.

-The security of data in external systems (e.g. Linked Data, GitLab or Sciebo) remains in the hands of the respective operators.
-Therefore, it is recommended to rely on trusted and established services such as Sciebo, the Gitlab of RWTH Aachen University or similar.
+The security of data in external systems (e.g. Linked Data or GitLab) remains in the hands of the respective operators.

 Data access security